Wearing Your Academic Regalia

-- Undergraduate degrees - Students receiving undergraduate degrees will give the name card to Ms. DeLynn Bargas on their approach to the stage.
-When a student's name is called, they will move to the Regent member who will hand the student the diploma cover.
+- Undergraduate degrees - Students receiving undergraduate degrees will give the name card to Ms. Teresa L. Baker-Evans on their approach to the stage.
+When a student's name is called, he or she will move to the Regent member who will hand the student the diploma cover.
 Students then leave the stage, walk directly back to your row where you should sit down as soon as you reach your seat.

 - Master's degrees - Students receiving master's degrees will be hooded on stage.
 As they approach the stage, they will have the hood draped over their left arm and will be joined by the faculty member who will be involved in their hooding.
-Ms. DeLynn Bargas will take the name card from the candidates.
-When Ms. Flores calls a name the student will move to the Regent member who will hand the student the diploma cover.
+Ms. Teresa L. Baker-Evans will take the name card from the candidates.
+When Ms. Geni Flores calls a name the student will move to the Regent member who will hand the student the diploma cover.
 The student will then step to the dean, and the hood will be placed on the student while the student faces the audience.
-Students then leave the stage and return to your row where you should sit down as soon as you reach your seat.
+Students then leave the stage, walk directly back to your row where you should sit down as soon as you reach your seat.